noodlestan/mr-noodles/packages/server/README.md

 - indexes all images in the database
 - stores dimensions metadata and geo location extracted from exif
 - when a scan finds that a photo attributes have changed updates them automatically
-- TODO invalidate thumbmnail automatically
+- TODO invalidate image automatically
 - TODO detect if new scanned files actually already exist under a different filename
 - TODO check for duplicates and expose `/photos/duplicates`
 - stores messages about new scanned files, including processing errors and warnings